poteto/hiring-without-whiteboards/README.md

 - [BioConnect](https://www.bioconnect.com/company/careers) | Toronto, Canada | Take-home assignment & discussion
 - [bitExpert AG](https://www.bitexpert.de/karriere) | Mannheim, Germany | Interview with experience based technical questions
 - [Bits of Love](https://www.bitsoflove.be/careers) | Bruges, Belgium | In-person interview to evaluate experience and motivation, potentially followed by take-home project.
+- [Bitso](https://bitso.com/jobs) | Mexico City, Mexico / Remote | Intro phone or hangouts/skype call with People team, take home project followed by walthru of your code and some tech questions focused on your experience, founders video call with one of the founders
 - [Blackdot Solutions](http://blackdotsolutions.com) | Cambridge, UK | Take-home project followed by on-site face-to-face walkthru of your code focusing on decisions/reasoning/technology used.
 - [Bleacher Report](http://bleacherreport.com) | San Francisco, CA, USA | Take-home project; on-site discussion about the project and meeting with different teams
 - [Blendle](https://blendle.homerun.co/?lang=en) | Utrecht, The Netherlands | Take-home project & pair program on a problem similar to daily work